EXPLAINER: What charges does Kyle Rittenhouse face?

 The charge carries a maximum sentence of 60 years.
 The weapons modifier would add up to five more years.

-Rittenhouse was armed with an AR-style semiautomatic rifle.
+Rittenhouse was armed with an AR-style semi-automatic rifle.
 He was 17 years old on the night of the shootings.
 Wisconsin law prohibits minors from possessing firearms except for hunting.
+It was not clear on Friday what Schroeder intends to tell jurors about that charge.

 The charge is a misdemeanor punishable by up to nine months behind bars.